philipcdavis/reactfordesign.github.io/src/posts/terminal.md

 `~` is shorthand for your user directory.
 `.` is shorthand for your current directory.

-You can change directory from any location into your user or root directory by using these shorthands.
+You can change directory from any location into your user (`cd ~`) or root (`cd /`) directory by using these shorthand locations.
-Additionally, `cd` without a provided location will move you into your user direction
+Additionally, `cd` without a provided location will move you into your user directory.

 You can use a tool like [bashmarks](https://github.com/huyng/bashmarks) to save and visit commonly used directories.

 Typing long location names gets old.
-In addition to shorthand, you can autocomplete locations using the `tab` button.
+In addition to shorthand, you can autocomplete locations using `tab`.

 ## Custom Prompts and Commands
-By default your Terminal includes computer and user information to the prompt.
+By default your Terminal includes computer and user information in the prompt.

 ```
 Philips-MacBook:Documents philipdavis$